 not new.
 Paul builds his argument on Old Testament precedents, including

-passages from the book of Daniel.
+passages in the Book of Daniel.

 Near the start of the